ArturMoczulski/creditcards.com/README.md

 | employee_name
 +------------+--------------+------+
 ```
-  A. Write a query that shows the 4th highest paid employee’s name and salary:
+  a.
+Write a query that shows the 4th highest paid employee’s name and salary:
-  B. Using the above table, write a query using a MySQL aggregate function that shows the employee that has the smallest salary:
+  b.
+Using the above table, write a query using a MySQL aggregate function that shows the employee that has the smallest salary:
 -----------------------------------------------------------------------

 Use the following tables to answer questions 3 - 5.